In this guide, we will tackle some of the most common myths about serial killers.

-- John Wayne Gacy was married, had two children and ran his own construction business.
-In addition, he was also a Democratic Party precinct captain.
+- John Wayne Gacy was married, had two children, and ran his own construction business.
+He was also a Democratic Party precinct captain.

 As you can see, many of these men were able to lead relatively normal lives, despite their crimes.
 They weren’t loners by any means.

 Although certain disorganized offenders can match this description, the vast majority of serial killers know exactly what they are doing.
 They are not delusional.
 They have not lost touch with reality.
-In addition, they also know the difference between what is right and wrong.
+These men are fully capable of telling the difference between what is right and what is wrong.

-This myth is popular because a lot of people tend to confuse “psychosis” and “psychopathy”.
-However, these are two very different things.
+This myth is popular because a lot of people tend to confuse the term “psychosis” with “psychopathy”.
+However, these are two very different things:

 - Psychosis is a mental health condition that causes people to lose touch with reality.
-They may hear voices in their head or start to believe things that aren’t true.
+They may hear voices in their heads or start to believe things that aren’t true.

-- On the other hand, psychopath is a personality disorder that causes antisocial behavior.
-In addition, people who have this disorder tend to lack empathy and remorse.
-They also tend to indulge in manipulative self-serving behaviors.
+- On the other hand, psychopathy is a personality disorder that causes antisocial behavior.
+People who have this disorder tend to lack empathy and remorse.
+They also indulge in manipulative, self-serving behaviors.

 A lot of serial killers are psychopaths.
 However, they are usually not psychotic.
 People who suffer from illnesses such as schizophrenia are more likely to be harmed than to cause harm to others.

 This statement could be true or false.
-The problem is, we simply do not know for sure.
+The problem is that we simply do not know for sure.

-It is true that the majority of recorded serial killers have been American.
-However, this may have been down to better investigative methods.
-For example, it was the FBI who first began to profile serial murderers back in the 1970s.
-For all we know, similar crimes were going unnoticed or unsolved in other countries.
-Especially in those countries with less resources to spend on policing.
+It is true that the majority of recorded serial killers have been Americans.
+However, this may have been due to better investigative methods.
+For example, it was the FBI that first began to profile serial murderers in the 1970s.
+For all we know, similar crimes went unnoticed or unsolved in other countries.
+Especially in countries with fewer resources to spend on policing.

-Relatively speaking, the United States is a quite a young country.
-Therefore, it is not outside the realms of possibility that other countries have had far more serial killers than the USA.
-It’s just that methods of record keeping and law enforcement would not have been adequate by today’s standards.
+Relatively speaking, the United States is quite a young country.
+Therefore, it is not outside the realm of possibility that other countries have had far more serial killers.

-The Modus Operandi is the offender’s method of operating.
-It is a tool that the killer uses to achieve his goals.
+The modus operandi is the offender’s method of operation.
+It is a tool that the he uses to achieve his goals.